ProjectRecommend/docs/design-docs/MOMsWithCustomer/MOM1.md

 ### Decisions

-1. Agreed on the deliverables.
+1. Agreed on the deliverables, that is, what exactly our customers want.
+We will be building a simple music player, but, our major goal will be to provide as accurate recommendations as possible.

 2. Schedule the activities.

-3. Regular meetings to keep a check our progress.
+3. Regular meetings will be held to keep a check our progress.

 ### Due Date

-September 10, 2016
+October 22, 2016

-September 13, 2016
+October 24, 2016

 [Video link]()